 Git Pull and Git Push: are they the same?

 Beginners often wonder how Git Pull compares to Git Push.
-They’re comparable in the sense that they’re both Git instructions that deal with network activities.
+They’re comparable because they’re both Git instructions that deal with network activities.

 When it comes to outcomes, however, they are diametrically opposed processes.